 CDP and ADEME combine their expertise to develop a methodology that will recognize companies, sector by sector, that have set ambitious climate commitments and are taking steps to ensure the transition to a low-carbon economy.

-What is the ACT Project?
+What is the ACT Initiative?

 Carbon accounting has become a must for organizations mindful of the climate impact of their activities.
 However, practices in accounting and disclosing GHG emissions are different from one company to another and global emissions are still growing.
 We will take a holistic view of a company’s operational impacts and dependencies, as well as of its supply chain.
 The ultimate goal is to drive action by companies and put them on a 2°C compatible pathway.